Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem: Crystalline Cohomology

 This is the main result of \cite{Deligne Illusie}, and we refer the interested reader to \cite{Illusie Frobenius} for an expanded version with lots of background information.
 In fact, this theorem can be used to obtain a purely algebraic proof of the $E_1$-degeneration of the Fr\"olicher spectral sequence in characteristic zero \cite[Theorem 6.9]{Illusie Frobenius}.
 This theorem also shows that the above mentioned examples of Mumford of surfaces with non-closed $1$-forms do not lift to $W_2(k)$.
 We refer the interested reader to \cite[Section 11]{Liedtke overview} for more about liftings, and liftable, as well as non-liftable varieties.

 In the previous section, where all varieties were defined over the complex numbers, we applied complex conjugation to the Hodge filtration to obtain a new filtration, the conjugate filtration.
 Over fields of positive characteristic, there is no complex conjugation.
-However, since algebraic deRham theory is the hypercohomology of the deRham complex, there exists a second spectral sequence, the {\em conjugate spectral sequence} (this is only a name in analogy with complex geometry: there is no complex conjugation in positive characteristic)
+However, since algebraic de~Rham theory is the hypercohomology of the de~Rham complex, there exists a second spectral sequence, the {\em conjugate spectral sequence} (this is only a name in analogy with complex geometry: there is no complex conjugation in positive characteristic)

 see \cite[Chapter 3.5]{Griffiths Harris} or \cite[Section 1]{Wedhorn}.
-If $k=\CC$, and when considering $X$ as a complex manifold and holomorphic differential forms, it follows from the holomorphic Poincar\'e lemma that the cohomology sheaves ${\cal H}^j(\Omega_{X/\CC}^i)$ are zero for all $j\geq1$, and thus, the conjugate spectral sequence induces only a trivial filtration on deRham cohomology.
+If $k=\CC$, and when considering $X$ as a complex manifold and holomorphic differential forms, it follows from the holomorphic Poincar\'e lemma that the cohomology sheaves ${\cal H}^j(\Omega_{X/\CC}^i)$ are zero for all $j\geq1$, and thus, the conjugate spectral sequence induces only a trivial filtration on de~Rham cohomology.

 On the other hand, if $k$ is of positive characteristic, then the cohomology sheaves ${\cal H}^j(\Omega^i_{X/k})$ are usually non-trivial for $q\geq1$.
 More precisely, let $F:X\to X'$ be the $k$-linear Frobenius morphism.
 Then, there exists a canonical isomorphism